keptn/enhancement-proposals/text/0007-uniform-first-version.md

 - Uniform on project level: **What are the implications from an architectural perspective?** > How to handle the situation when two projects declare the same *Keptn-service*, but with different listening events, versions, or environment variables?

+- How to deal with "provider" services, e.g., sli-provider or remediation-provider.
+How to configure these services in the uniform?
+From an architectural perspective, are calls to these services synchronously or asynchronously?

 ## Future possibilities

 - A future change this proposal enables is the separation of Keptn's control plane from Keptn`s execution/delivery plane.
 In other words, the Keptn core (Keptn's control plane) can run on Kubernetes cluster A, while the supporting Keptn-services in the uniform (Keptn's delivery plane) can run on Kubernetes cluster B. Cluster B could be the cluster where the actual deployment/testing/releasing is happening.